equalsraf/neovim-qt/README.md

    metadata
 5. For Neovim functions that take the **Object** type we use **QVariant**, this seems to be the natural equivalent in Qt
+6. Neovim has recently started supporting event notifications, via vim_subscribe(), you can catch them using an event handler QObject NeovimConnector::setNeovimEventHandler(...) with slots that take a QVariant

 ## Requirements